smartdevicelink/sdl_overview_guides/docs/Overview/index.md

 SmartDeviceLink is a connectivity protocol and set of associated libraries that allow third-party applications to communicate with cars.
 This allows drivers to safely access the content they want through their vehicle.

-There are different components to SDL that make everything work.
+Many different components make SDL work.
 The following diagram shows how some of those pieces are connected.

 <br><br>
 ![High Level Diagram](assets/HighLevelDiagram.png)